Research Projects

 Security and Privacy of AI

-Adversarially Robust Malware Detection
+Adversarially Robust Malware Detection with Reinforcement Learning

 Recent machine learning- and deep learning-based static malware detectors have shown breakthrough performance in identifying unseen malware variants.
 As a result, they are increasingly being adopted to lower the cost of dynamic malware analysis and manual signature identification.
 Despite their success, studies have shown that they can be vulnerable to adversarial malware attacks, in which an adversary modifies a known malware executable subtly to fool the malware detector into recognizing it as a benign file.
 Recent studies have shown that automatically crafting these adversarial malware variants at scale is beneficial to improve the robustness of malware detectors.
 Most extant methods rely on prior knowledge about the architecture or parameters of the detector, which is not often available in practice.
 Moreover, the majority of these methods are restricted to additive modifications that append contents to the malware executable without modifying its original content.
 In this study, we offer a novel Reinforcement Learning (RL) method, which extends Variational Actor-Critic to non-continuous action spaces where modifications are inherently discrete.